 The average lifespan of a male dust mite is around 30 days, while females live around 70 days and lay 60 to 100 eggs during that time.
 From just one dust mite around 2000 particles of excrement and even more particles of infected dust are released into surroundings.

 Even after dust mites themselves had died their body particles and fecal material remain as potent allergens in your household.

 You share your comfortable bedroom with millions of them since you unintentionally provide them with perfect living conditions: constant temperature of around 20oC (68oF), relatively high value of air humidity between 60 and 80 percent and you also provide humidity in their immediate surroundings by your normal human perspiration, especially during sleep.

 They are not resistant to direct sunlight, so they hide into furniture and carpets, where they are not directly exposed to it.
 Only homes on extreme latitudes are free of dust mites, where they can’t reproduce.
 If you keep air humidity below 50% their metabolisms slow down, and they might even die.
 They absorb water from the air directly.

 Allergic reactions that dust mites cause can have many various symptoms including asthma attacks, rhinitis, hay fever, itching, headaches, fatigue, rashes, eczema and they even might be a contributing factor for depression.

-Their favorite places to colonize are beds, pillows, blankets, bed sheets, coverlets, carpets, curtains, couches, padded chairs and other furniture.
-It is not possible to ever get rid of them completely, but following couple of simple steps can drastically reduce their numbers:
+Their favorite places to colonize are beds, pillows, blankets, bed sheets, coverlets, carpets, curtains, couches, padded chairs, and other furniture.
+It is not possible to ever get rid of them completely, but the following couple of simple steps can drastically reduce their numbers:

-- Wash your sheets at least once a week, using temperature of at least 60oC since that is the minimal temperature necessary to kill dust mites.
+- Wash your sheets at least once a week, using temperature of at least 60oC since that is the minimum temperature necessary to kill dust mites.

 - Remove all thick carpets from the area you sleep in and be careful not to have heavy draped curtains.